 *Many guests prefer to arrive before, or leave after, the scheduled itinerary.
 We can help you make arrangements.
 Additional charges for early arrival, transportation, lodging, meals, and activities will apply.

 International airfares are not included in program pricing.
 Although there are many flight options to Kilimanjaro International Airport (JRO), flying through Amsterdam offers the best route.
+While World Wide Trekking does not book flights ourselves, we would be happy to recommend a great travel agent to assist you.
+Contact your adventure specialist for details.

 Our preferred flight route: Home airport – AMS – JRO (one direct daily on KLM airlines).